Stephanie Aaronson: Long-run decline in U.S. labor force participation

 Aaronson's research has investigated the long-run trend of declining labor force participation in the U.S. since the early 2000s.
 According to Aaronson and her colleagues, this decline has been significant and is likely to persist.

 Moreover, this trend has important consequences for the labor supply in the American economy.
 Her research explains the relative importance of cyclical and structural factors in causing the recent decline.
 Her findings suggest that changes in the business cycle had a greater impact on the decline in labor force participation in the early 2000s, as the observed decline corresponded with the 2001 recession and relatively poor economic conditions.
 However, the continuation of the decline is better explained by structural demographic factors.
 Most notably, these include the increased portion of the population in older age groups, as they are more likely to have lower labor force participation rates.
 In addition, their findings also emphasize other structural factors, such as the stabilization of the female labor force participation rate, the decreased labor force participation rate for adult men, and the effect of young people entering the labor force at a later age due to increased years spent in school.

 Aaronson and her colleagues have since extended their analysis of the long-run trend for the American labor force participation rate.
 Their most recent research has re-emphasized the importance of structural factors in explaining the long-run trend of declining labor force participation.
-According to her findings, the decline in labor force participation is not primarily the result of the recession caused by 2008 financial crisis, but rather structural changes in the economy are the main causal factor.
-In fact, the beginning of the decline in labor force participation pre-dates the financial crisis.
+According to her findings, the decline in labor force participation is not primarily the result of the Great Recession, but rather structural changes in the economy are the main causal factor.

+In fact, the beginning of the decline in labor force participation pre-dates the Great Recession.
 The most significant of these changes is the aging of the Baby Boomer generation which they argue can account for approximately 50% of the decline.
-Her findings also demonstrate that a decrease in labor force participation among youth has been a significant contributing factor.
+Her findings demonstrate that a decrease in labor force participation among youth has been a significant contributing factor.
 They note that neither of these effects have been offset by the rise in labor force participation among older workers due to improvements in health and longevity.
-Using this data, they project that labor force participation will continue to decline and reach as low as 61% by 2022.
+Using this data, they project that labor force participation will continue to decline, to as low as 61% by 2022.